edonosotti/serverless-bot-skeleton-with-analytics/README.md

 ## A note on vendorized dependencies

-This project contains a copy of the libraries files.
-This practice is known as "vendoring" and is not generally considered a best practice, but an annoying and dangerous incident happened not even long ago in the `Node.JS` community made me re-evaluate it.
+This project includes a local copy of its dependencies, stored in the `/src/node_modules` directory.
+This practice is known as _"vendoring"_ and is not generally considered a best practice, but an annoying and dangerous incident happened not even long ago in the `Node.JS` community made me re-evaluate it.
 You can find good coverage of the incident searching for: _"node.js broke the internet"_, such as:

  * http://www.businessinsider.com/npm-left-pad-controversy-explained-2016-3
  * http://www.zdnet.com/article/disgruntled-developer-breaks-thousands-of-javascript-node-js-apps/